General Education Program

 +STAT 145 Elementary Statistics (4 cr.)

 An introductory course covering fundamentals of modern statistical methods.
 Topics include descriptive statistics, the binomial and normal distributions, estimation, and hypothesis testing.
 The z, t, F and chi-square test statistics are introduced.
 Instruction in computer use is included, and statistics software is used throughout the course for analyzing data files and carrying out statistical procedures.
-Prerequisite: MTH 050 or an appropriate placement test score.
+Prerequisite: successful completion of STAT 245 precludes taking STAT 145.
 Offered Fall, Spring, Summer.

 +MTH 150 College Algebra (4 cr.)